chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 pass _in_ to the WASM module for internal use, and functions that the WASM module can hand back to the host to be called _by_ the host on demand.
 The host may also provide a chunk of memory for the WASM module to operate on.
-Imported and exported functions may only take primitive values -- integer and floating point values of various widths.
+Imported and exported functions may only take primitive values &mdash; integer and floating point values of various widths.
 The host and module may cooperate to transfer more complicated types.
 For example, the host and module might agree that a string is represented as an integer pointer into the module's memory along with an